 ii.
 “No subject could use any thing that belonged to the prince, without forfeiting his life.
 As David offered Solomon to ride on his own mule, this was full evidence that he had appointed him his successor.”
 (Clarke)

-b.
+iii.
 And took him to Gihon: “Gihon, the site of the anointing, was just outside the city in the Kidron Valley, on the east bank of Ophel.
-It was at this time Jerusalem’s major source of water and was therefore a natural gathering place of the populace.”
-(Patterson and Austel)
+It was at this time Jerusalem’s major source of water and was therefore a natural gathering place of the populace” (Patterson and Austel).

-d.
-The people . . . rejoiced with great joy, so that the earth seemed to split with their sound: Though Adonijah put forth his best marketing campaign, he could not win the hearts of the people.
+c.
+The people… rejoiced with great joy, so that the earth seemed to split with their sound: Though Adonijah put forth his best marketing campaign, he could not win the hearts of the people.
 They sensed that Solomon was the man, not Adonijah.

 D. Solomon’s mercy to Adonijah.